DennisNjeru9/NewsCatchup/README.md

 * Next you should open the directory in your terminal and activate the virtual environment.
 * Run the ./start.sh command to run the application on the local server
 * Open the link on the local browser
+* Add name of dynamic route and source id (that is /news/{bbc-news or abc-news}) to find top headlines

 ## Known Bugs
 The current application contains no bugs